-Clare Grist Taylor is a publishing consultant and literary agent following a career working in, and directing, small-medium sized publishing companies.
-This has stood her in good stead as a non-executive and she is also a member of the Sub-Committee of the University of Wales Press and a trustee of the Montgomeryshire Literary Festival.
-She supports the Museum in a range of areas, including governance and communications.
+Clare is a literary agent and freelance publisher following a career working in, and directing, publishing companies of all types and sizes.
+She also provides fellow publishers with management and leadership support as co-founder of the training organisation, Management in Publishing.
+This has stood her in good stead as a non-executive and advisor for both businesses and not-for-profits: she is also an Advisory Board Member at the University of Wales Press and a trustee of the Montgomeryshire Literary Festival.
 She was a trustee at the Museum from 2014-2017 and, after a stint as Interim Director, re-joined the board in 2018.

 Ed is a business development, fundraising and project management professional with experience in both charity and commercial sectors.
 Ed ran the Giving to Heritage programme at the Institute of Fundraising delivering high-impact fundraising training and development to independent heritage organisations across England.
 He is currently supporting charity Parks for London transition into a Centre for Excellence for London’s parks and green spaces.
 Ed has volunteered at the Museum since 2013, and as well as being Co-Chair provides fundraising and income generation guidance and support.

 Peter works in the area of transport logistics.
 He was employed by DHL as a development and training advisor and author of bespoke specialist manuals and documentation.
 He also represented his fellow workers as a Senior Shop Steward for Unite the Union at a number of locations within the Greater London area.
 Peter has been an active Museum volunteer since 2011 and a trustee since 2014.
 He supports and advises the Museum on people issues and employee relations.